 For information on the support lifecycle visit the Microsfot website.

 To order any extra products you require contact Datacom.

 These rights are still current.

 The Agreement provides Software Assurance Benefits.

 - e-Learning for Windows, Office and server software

-Microsoft eLearning course modules on the Volume Licensing Service Centre site.
-You will need to be registered.
+Microsoft eLearning course modules are available on the Volume Licensing Service Centre.
+You'll need to be registered.
 Modules take around half an hour each and topics include the Windows operating system, applications and server management software.